 - Template Merging: You can create PDF documents by merging a predefined HTML template with JSON data, which is ideal for generating standardized documents like invoices at scale.

-- No-Code Integrations: PDFCrowd integrates with platforms like Zapier and Make (formerly Integromat), and offers a WordPress plugin, enabling automated PDF creation within existing workflows.
+- No-Code Integrations: PDFCrowd integrates with platforms like Zapier and Make, and offers a WordPress plugin, enabling automated PDF creation within existing workflows.

 Pros & Cons